syntasso/kratix-docs/docs/workshop/part-ii/04-scheduling-promise.md

 <figure class="diagram">
   <PromiseWayfinding className="small"/>

-  <figcaption>Using scheduling, you can either support either global or limited access to Promise resources.</figcaption>
+  <figcaption>Using destination selectors, you can either support either global or limited access to Promise resources.</figcaption>
 </figure>

 Kratix uses the Kubernetes-native label-based approach to scheduling where resources go, similar to how Kubernetes works when [scheduling pods](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).
 When you create a Destination resource in Kratix you assign a set of labels to it.
 Kratix also manages additions to these labels as your platform evolves.